6529-Collections/nextgen/docs/getter-functions.md

 <div id='CollectionAdditionalData'/>

-### How to retrieve the Additional data that were set for a collection?
+### How to retrieve the additional data that were set for a collection?

 <b>Purpose:</b> The <i>retrieveCollectionAdditionalData(..)</i> function retrieves the additional data set when creating a collection.